GerritForge/gatling-sbt-gerrit-test/README.md

 $ make run
 ```

-For making a parallel execution of multiple runs with concurrent Docker:
+For making a parallel execution of multiple runs against the same `GERRIT_PROJECT`
+with concurrent Docker:

 ```
 $ make JOBS=2 parallel-run